ScotGovAnalysis/shiny_cookies/README.md

 Google Analytics (GA) is commonly used with Shiny apps to measure user-interactions.
 Since GA uses cookies to  "remember" what a user has done, it is important to comply with relevant legislation when using this technology.

 This guide explains how to set up a cookie tool ([Cookie Control](https://www.civicuk.com/cookie-control/)) in your Shiny app so users can control whether cookies are stored on their device.
-It includes an example Shiny app that uses GA.
+It includes the source code for [this example Shiny app](https://jsphdms.shinyapps.io/shiny_app_with_cookie_control/) that uses GA.
 The general idea should work for other 3rd party tools such as [Mouseflow](https://mouseflow.com/).

 The important bits are in [ui.R](https://github.com/jsphdms/shiny_cookies/blob/master/ui.R) and the Cookie Control [configuration](https://github.com/jsphdms/shiny_cookies/blob/master/www/cookie_control_config.js).
 You can see a practical application of this approach in the Scottish Government's [Equality Evidence Finder](https://scotland.shinyapps.io/sg-equality-evidence-finder/).